TTH, NDPH & Other Primary Headaches

 💎 Board Pearl

 - Nocturnal headache in an elderly patient with NO autonomic features = hypnic headache.
-Treatment is lithium or caffeine at bedtime.
+First-line treatment is bedtime caffeine (safer in elderly); lithium is effective but second-line given its narrow therapeutic index in this age group.
 The absence of autonomic features is what distinguishes it from nocturnal cluster headache.
 If autonomic features are present → cluster.

 Primary Stabbing Headache